 Suppose you received a letter from our President that opened with wishing you power and calm.
-Such a message would probably cause most of us deep concern.
+Knowing his character and position, such a message would probably cause most of us deep concern.
 What is about to happen to me?
 But God wants us to see that this grace and peace comes from the very Presence on the Throne of Heaven.

-The revelation of Jesus Christ and the enabling grace and calming peace that issues from that revelation all come in context of the Trinity.
-The Father is designated as Eternally existing one.
+The revelation of Jesus Christ and the enabling grace and calming peace that issue from that revelation all come in context of the Trinity.
+The Father is designated as the eternally existing one.
 The Spirit is indicated in the words "seven-fold Spirit before the Throne."
 But Jesus Christ is named.